How to Raise Pool pH: Complete Guide to pH Increaser

 Quick Answer

-To raise pool pH, add sodium carbonate (soda ash) for quick increases or sodium bicarbonate (baking soda) for gradual increases.
-Test first, calculate dosage based on pool size, and add chemicals slowly with circulation running.
+To raise pool pH, add sodium carbonate (soda ash); use sodium bicarbonate (baking soda) only when total alkalinity is also low, since it mainly raises TA and moves pH only slightly.
+Test first, estimate the dose for your pool size with our calculator, and add chemicals slowly with circulation running.

 Understanding Low pH in Pools